-The GARP VLAN Registration Protocol or Generic VLAN Registration Protocol (GVRP) is a protocol that facilitates control of Virtual Local Area Networks (VLANs) within a larger network.
-GVRP is a Layer 2 network protocol, used to automatically set up devices in a VLAN network.
+The GARP VLAN Registration Protocol (GVRP) or Generic VLAN Registration Protocol is a protocol that facilitates control of Virtual Local Area Networks (VLANs) within a larger network.
+GVRP is a Layer 2 network protocol, used to automatically configure devices in a VLAN network.

-GVRP is a GARP application that provides IEEE 802.1Q-compliant VLAN pruning, and setting up dynamic VLAN on 802.1Q trunk ports.
+GVRP is a GARP application that provides IEEE 802.1Q-compliant VLAN pruning, and creating dynamic VLAN on 802.1Q trunk ports.
 With GVRP, the device exchanges VLAN configuration information with other GVRP devices.
 Thus, the device reduces the unnecessary broadcast and unknown unicast traffic.
-Exchanging VLAN configuration information also lets you dynamically add and manage VLANs connected through the 802.1Q trunk ports.
+Exchanging VLAN configuration information also lets you dynamically create and manage VLANs connected through the 802.1Q trunk ports.